 Why should I use an agency rather than find a surrogate on my own?

-Beyond this, agencies have experience finding a personality match with the intended parents.
+Beyond this, surrogacy agencies have many years of experience finding a good personality match for intended parents and surrogates.
 Illume Fertility only recommends well-established, reputable surrogacy agencies we've successfully partnered with.

 Working with an Egg Donor & Surrogate